Sheriff: Deputy on video punching Black man in Georgia fired | Law-Order

 Sheriff: Deputy on video punching Black man in Georgia fired

-A sheriff's office in Georgia said Sunday it fired a deputy seen on video repeatedly punching a Black man during a traffic stop.
+A sheriff's deputy in Georgia has been fired after being captured on video repeatedly punching a Black man during a traffic stop, authorities said Sunday.
 The deputy was being let go for “excessive use of force,” the Clayton County Sheriff's Office said in a statement.
 It did not identify the deputy, but said a criminal investigation has been turned over to the district attorney's office.

+Walker later wobbles and appears to try to jerk free as deputies get him on his feet.
+He was arrested on suspicion of obstructing officers and battery, according to jail records.
+Williams demanded his release on bond and said he has asked the Georgia Bureau of Investigation to review the case.
+He also accused investigators of improperly talking to his client without an attorney at the jail.
+A person who answered a call to the sheriff's office said he could not comment further, citing an ongoing investigation.
+He declined to provide his full name.

-Walker was arrested on suspicion of obstructing officers and battery.
-Williams demanded his release on bond.
-The sheriff's office said a court denied bond for Walker because of outstanding warrants, including a felony probation warrant out of Fulton County for cruelty to children and possession of a firearm by a convicted felon.
+The sheriff's office said in its statement a court denied bond for Walker because of outstanding warrants, including a felony probation warrant out of Fulton County for cruelty to children and possession of a firearm by a convicted felon.
+It said Walker had received medical attention and was being monitored by a doctor at the jail hospital.

+Walker, his girlfriend and the children had dropped off a rental car and found a driver willing to take them home for $10, Williams said.
+The driver was also Black.
+Williams said he was released without a citation, though he, too, did not have identification.

 ALSO READ